 If they feel familiar with your brand, they feel safe with it.

 When your brand is consistent, your customers cannot help but feel it is dependable, and if your products are services are indeed reliable, you have cracked it – you have a great brand.

 Nike is an example of excellent brand consistency.

 A great example of brand consistency is sports giant Nike.

 Most people could quote Nike’s simple slogan without thinking about it – even if they are not customers of Nike.

-On the off chance that you are not one of those people, the Nike slogan is ‘Just Do It’.
+If you are not one of those people, the Nike slogan is ‘Just Do It’.

 You probably remember it now.

 It is an incredibly catchy and straightforward slogan and quite an inspiring one at that.

 All these things make it easy to remember.